Safeguarding Policy

 5.2 Line Managers

-Ensure the Charity’s safer recruitment practices are upheld, in line with the Recruitment Policy.
+Ensure the Charity’s safer recruitment practices are upheld, in line with the Safer Recruitment Policy.

-Support and encourage the completion of required Safeguarding Awareness Training.
+Support and encourage the completion of required Safeguarding eLearning Training.

 Ensure all direct reports working in a regulated activity have read and familiarised themselves with Part 1 of the statutory guidance Keeping Children Safe in Education